National Motorists Association

-The National Motorists Association (NMA) is a 501(c)(3) nonprofit advocacy organization (EIN 39-1951971) for motorists in North America, created in 1982.
-The Association advocates for traffic safety based on proven engineering standards, traffic laws fairly written and enforced, and full due process for motorists.
+The National Motorists Association (NMA) is a nonprofit advocacy organization for motorists in North America, created in 1982.
+The association advocates for traffic safety based on its view of engineering standards, traffic laws fairly written and enforced, and full due process for motorists.

 History

-The NMA, originally called the Citizens Coalition for Rational Traffic Laws (CCRTL), was founded in 1982 in opposition to the 55 mph National Maximum Speed Law, which was their chief cause until the law’s repeal in 1995.
+The NMA, originally called the Citizens Coalition for Rational Traffic Laws (CCRTL), was founded as a 501(c)(3) in 1982 in opposition to the 55 mph National Maximum Speed Law, which was their chief cause until the law's repeal in 1995.
 The NMA continues to fight for the reform of drunk driving laws that can “target innocent motorists who happen to be social drinkers.”
 The organization's name was changed to the National Motorists Association in the late 1980s.

 Law Enforcement Reform

 The NMA encourages all those receiving citations to challenge their traffic tickets as a means to keep the traffic justice system honest.
 The NMA opposes the installation of red light cameras, automated speed limit enforcement, and the use of stop-arm cameras on school buses.
 The NMA cites several studies on its site that include data showing significant increases in rear-end collisions at red-light-camera intersections.

 The NMA operates a speedtrap registry and a roadblock registry where people can post the locations of traffic law enforcement and sobriety checkpoints.

 The group opposes checkpoints, the use of Breathalyzers as evidence in court due to unreliability of results, the assumption of fault when a driver with a registerable BAC is in a collision, and most cases of license suspension due to DUI violations.
 The group supports lowering penalties for drunk drivers under a BAC of 0.15%.
 They oppose reducing the legal blood alcohol content limit and are against "zero tolerance" laws for drivers under the legal drinking age.
 The NMA states they support "drinking and driving regulations based on reasonable standards."

-The organization also offers to reimburse traffic fines for paying members who are found guilty of speeding after unsuccessfully challenging a ticket during their day in court.
+The organization also offers to reimburse traffic fines for paying members who are found guilty of speeding after unsuccessfully challenging a ticket.